 With that said, I give Rich Dad Poor Dad an overall rating of 4.5/5.
 I admit there were a couple of parts where I wasn’t able to connect with the author (I mention these points later in the post).
 But, for the most part, I absolutely agree with his overall view.
 Not to mention, his passionate and encouraging voice made me love the book even more!

-Rich Dad Poor Dad audio book
+Rich Dad Poor Dad Audiobook

 The Rich Dad vs. Poor Dad: